How to Install a Ceiling-Mounted Pull Up Bar

 You'll be motivated to get in shape—or stay in shape—when you can exercise at home.
 A home gym helps save money on commercial gym costs or acts as a great supplement when you don't feel like going out.
 You'll also be less prone to procrastination when all of your exercise equipment is nearby.

 A pull-up bar is an indispensable component of any home gym.
-Pull-up bars use your body weight so you can tone or build your lats, shoulders, chest, and biceps.
-Instead of setting up an elaborate floor-mounted pull-up bar, an simple and inexpensive way to add a bar is by mounting it from the ceiling.
+Pull-up bars use your body weight to help you tone or build your lats, shoulders, chest, and biceps.
+Instead of setting up an elaborate floor-mounted pull-up bar, a simple and inexpensive way to add a bar is by mounting it from the ceiling.

 The genius of this clean, spare design is the strength of ceiling joists coupled with equally strong lag bolts.
 Lag bolts take a bit longer than screws to install since you have to use a socket set.
 But the pay-off is a pull-up bar that is sturdy and exceptionally safe.

 What You'll Need